 Note: Underlying data are domestic value-added (DVA) embedded in an economy's gross exports, based on the methodology of Wang, Wei, and Zhu (2018).
-The size of each node represents the share of an economy's DVA exports to tal global DVA exports in the auto industry.
-The thickness of the edge linking economy it to its corresponding trading partner represents the percentage share of value-added exports from economy i to its corresponding trading partner represents the regresters the region that economies belong to.
+The size of each node represents the share of an economy's DVA exports to total global DVA exports in the auto industry.
+The thickness of the edge linking economy i to its corresponding trading partner represents the percentage share of value-added exports from economy i to its corresponding trading partner with regard to economy i's total value-added exports.
+The color of the nodes represents the region that economies belong to.
 Automotive Production refers to Sector 15 (Transport Equipment) in the Asian Development Bank Multiregional Input-Output Tables' Sector Aggregation.